chipsenkbeil/vimwiki-rs/vimwiki/README.md

 the vimwiki language.
 This has been broken out to be a shareable crate for others to build on top of the vimwiki language and write their own tooling.

-Does not support Windows as of yet!
-See issue [#89](https://github.com/chipsenkbeil/vimwiki-rs/issues/89).

 ## Usage

 Add this to your `Cargo.toml`: